functionally/deltaq-jupyter/ReadMe.md

 nix run
 ```

-In fact, this Jupyter kernel can be launced without downloading this repository:
+In fact, this Jupyter kernel can be launced without directly cloning this repository:

 ```bash
 nix run github:functionally/dq-revamp-jupyter